Diesel Cafe Racer – HSP69 Ducati Monster

-I've been saying it for years now, and I will say it again.
-Ducati's Monster is destined to become a popular choice of donor for custom motorcycle builders.
-The Monster is after all credited as being the motorcycle that spawned the modern 'naked bike' movement.
-It's styling makes it the perfect candidate for a Cafe Racer conversion and there's literally thousands of secondhand ones available world wide.
+I’ve been saying it for years now, and I will say it again.
+The Ducati Monster is destined to become a popular choice of donor for custom motorcycle builders.
+The Monster is after all credited as being the motorcycle that spawned the modern ‘naked bike’ movement.
+Its styling makes it the perfect candidate for a Cafe Racer conversion and there are literally thousands of secondhand ones available worldwide.
 For now though it seems that my words have gone unheard, so perhaps this custom Monster from HSP.69 in Korea will do the trick.

 Back in 2013 Ducati collaborated with Italian fashion label ‘Diesel’ to create a limited edition of their Monster 1100 evo.
 Along with a unique, military inspired matte green paint scheme the ‘Ducati Monster Diesel’ had both weight and power improvements over the standard version, tipping the scales at just shy of 170kg and packing 100bhp of torquey L-twin muscle.
 Marzocchi adjustable USD forks and upgraded Brembos provided improved handling and unique styling changes by Diesel founder Renzo Rosso gave the bike its distinctive appearance.

 As awesome as the Ducati Monster Diesel was Korean interior designer Hong Seungpyo wanted more.
 After previously building a pair of Scrambler styled bikes under his HSP.69 brand, using a BMW R nineT and an XJR1300, Hong decided that when it came to customising this unique machine it should be a Cafe Racer styled creation.